Top 5 Recommended Memory Cards Fuji X100V

 Best Memory Cards Fujifilm X100V

-Quick Note: Sometimes some memory cards have issues with Fujifilm cameras, at launch.
+Quick Note: Sometimes, some memory cards have issues with Fujifilm cameras at launch.
 We saw this with the X-T3, X-H1, and X100F.
-Most of their cameras now have very good memory card compatibility but to play it safe I will recommend only the cards that I know will work for sure.
+Most of their cameras now have very good memory card compatibility, but to play it safe, I will recommend only the cards I know will surely work.

 Other Great UHS-II Memory Card Options